Raven533/python_notes/README.md

 ---

 ### What you can do?
-- If you read the notes and they were useful, it would be great if you give this repo a star ⭐ and share it with your friends :)
+- If you read the notes and they were useful, it would be great if you give this repo a star :star: and share it with your friends :)
 - If you have any suggestions or changes for the notes, let me know by opening a pull request.
 I'd be happy to review and add your code into the main branch if it is good.